How to Highlight Cells Based on Text in Excel [2 Methods]

 ⏩ Select Use a formula to determine which cells to format from the Select a Rule Type drop-down.

-⏩ After that type the following formula in Format values where this formula is true box.
+⏩ After that, type the following formula in Format values where this formula is true box.

 =$C5="Cloth"

-⏩ Click Format option.
+⏩ Click the Format option.

 Another dialog box named “Format Cells” will open up.